Ripeness

 From the bestselling author of Summerwater comes Sarah Moss's best novel yet: a story of love, loss and belonging that moves between 1960s Italy and modern day Ireland.

-'A book of lasting pleasures' - Eleanor Catton
+'A book of lasting pleasures' - Eleanor Catton, Booker Prize-winning author of Birnam Wood

 'A powerful and beautifully written story of family, friendship and identity' - Guardian

 Just out of school and teetering on the brink of adulthood, Edith is sent alone to rural Italy.
 Her task is simple: support her sister Lydia, a brilliant but brittle ballet dancer, through the final weeks of her pregnancy.
-Once the child is born, she is to make a phone call that will change all of their lives forever.
+Once the baby is born, she is to make a phone call that will change all of their lives forever.

 Decades later, Edith is living a contented life in Ireland, happily divorced and unexpectedly free.
-But when her friend Méabh receives a call from a stranger claiming to be her brother, everything shifts.
-As Méabh confronts a history she never knew she had, Edith is pulled back into the long-buried story of the baby she once held, and lost.
+But when her friend Méabh receives an email from a stranger claiming to be her brother, everything shifts.
+As Méabh confronts a history she never knew she had, Edith must finally face the truth of that long-ago summer, and the secret she has carried for a lifetime.

 ‘One of our greatest living writers’ - Katherine May, author of Wintering